Perfect Picnic Possies

 Take a stroll through the bush, meet native wildlife in the free animal exhibits, be dwarfed by soaring gums and listen to a cacophony of bird calls.

-There are countless picnic spots and BBQ’s dotted throughout the reserve.
-If you have kids in tow set up near Carnley Reserve Adventure Playground or the newer Richley Reserve Mega Adventure Playground.
+There are countless picnic spots and BBQs dotted throughout the reserve.
+If you have kids in tow, set up near Carnley Reserve Adventure Playground or the Richley Reserve Mega Adventure Playground.

-Families should park themselves at the recently upgraded playground near the rose beds.
-Picnic tables and benches invite visitors to spread out a blanket and soak up this magical green space.
+With a recently upgraded playground near the rose beds, picnic tables and benches, Centennial Park invites its visitors to get amongst this magical green space.

-Insider tip: If you don’t feel like BYO’ing order takeaway from Little Castro at neighbouring Lowlands Bowling Club.
+Insider tip: If you don’t feel like bringing your own picnic food, order takeaway from Little Castro at the neighbouring Lowlands Bowling Club.
 They’ll buzz you when your food’s ready!

-Elder St & Morehead Street, Lambton NSW 2299
+Lambton Park - Elder St & Morehead Street, Lambton

-Leafy Lambton Park – 10 minutes from the CBD – is a local favourite with a historic rotunda, two ovals, wide green spaces, popular playground and paths for walking, scooting or strolling.
+A 10-minute drive from the Newcastle CBD, is leafy Lambton Park.
+A favourite with the locals, the park boasts a historic rotunda, two ovals, wide green spaces, popular playground and paths for walking, scooting or strolling.

-Lambton Swimming Pool calls this suburban park home and also offers an aquatic playground and giant water slide.
+Lambton Swimming Pool calls this suburban park home and offers an outdoor aquatic playground, with a giant water slide, lap pool and bathing areas.

-If the sun’s out, why not have a dip first and then park yourself in a shady spot on the grass.
+If the sun’s out, why not have a dip first and then park yourself in a shady picnic spot on the grass?

 BYO picnic or buy something from the pool kiosk or nearby Elder Street shops.